Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter2.md

 widget.showModal();
 ```

 Regular functions also get by default a `this` keyword which can assume different meanings depending on how the function is called.
 In chapter 6 we'll explore the topic in detail.
-For now take for granted a simple rule: a function running inside an object has `this` pointing to the host object:
+For now take for granted a simple rule: a function running inside an object has `this` pointing to the containing object:

 ```js
 var widget = {